-We can send you updates concerning potential environmental legislation on textiles.
+You can read more now in our blog focusing on textiles EPR and what we can expect to see in the future, please click here.
+We can also send you updates concerning potential environmental legislation on textiles.
 Please fill in the contact form at the bottom of this page to register your interest with our team.

 Mattresses in particular seem like an ideal candidate for Extended Producer Responsibility, however it does lead to the question of how to define them - would it include sofa beds for example?